 In addition to classical universities, in Spain there are a number of higher education institutions with their own characteristics.
 These include:

 Polytechnic universities.
 For example, University of Valencia and Polytechnic University of Valencia, Autonomous University of Madrid and the Polytechnic University of Madrid all exist separately.
 Polytechnic universities train exclusively industrial specialists: engineers and architects.
 Higher technical schools have the same specifics in Spain.
 In "ordinary" universities, these areas also exist, but, as a rule, not at such a high level.
 Training in technical specialties traditionally lasts for 1-2 years longer than in the others.
 Graduates of undergraduate polytechnic universities receive the title of Arquitectura Técnica or Ingeniería Técnica.
 Then they can optionally continue their studies in the magistracy in order to become full-fledged Arquitecto or Ingeniero.

 Higher schools of arts.
 Depending on the chosen field of art, Spanish students can study in the following types of higher schools: conservatories (Conservatorio), higher schools of music and dance (Escuela Superior de Música y Danza), theater schools (Escuela Superior de Arte Dramático), Schools for the conservation and restoration of cultural heritage objects (Escuela Superior de Conservación y Restauración de Bienes Culturales), Schools of Design (Escuela de Diseño) and others.
 Higher art schools often collaborate with major universities in their autonomous community.
 This allows art education institutions to develop and promote their research programs.
 Examples of higher art schools can be found here.

 Business Schools.
 The main direction of universities with business education is MBA programs (Master of Business Administration), which last for 1-2 years on average.
 The language of instruction is English.
 Business schools may exist autonomously or at universities.
 Some have several branches around the world.
 So students can choose at least two countries of study, which allows them to study the specifics of business management in different systems of government.
-Each school tries to attract leading businessmen as teachers, which gives such institutions prestige and, of course, increases the price tag: the cost of MBA programs can reach up to 40000 EUR, as in the school IEDE.
+Each school tries to attract leading businessmen as teachers, which gives such institutions prestige and, of course, increases the price tag: the cost of MBA programs can reach up to 40,707 USD, as in the school IEDE.